 The Board recognises the CGC's recommendation that the Remuneration & Nomination Committee should consist of a majority of independent Directors.
-The Committee is not comprised of a majority of independent Directors, however the Chair of the Committee is an independent Director.
+The Committee is not presently comprised of a majority of independent Directors, however the Chair of the Committee is an independent Director and is not the Chair of the Board.

-The Chief Executive Officer is invited to Remuneration and Nomination Committee meetings, as required, to discuss Senior Executives' performance and remuneration packages but does not attend meetings involving matters pertaining to himself.
+The Chief Executive Officer is invited to Remuneration & Nomination Committee meetings, as required, to discuss Senior Executives' performance and remuneration packages but does not attend meetings involving matters pertaining to himself.

-From time to time, the Remuneration and Nomination Committee takes advice from external consultants to identify and recommend potential candidates for the Board to the Board.
-The Board is responsible for electing and appointing a suitable candidate by way of vote.
+From time to time, the Remuneration & Nomination Committee takes advice from external consultants to identify and recommend potential candidates for the Board to the Board.